The Timber Rattlesnake

 (Crotalus horridus horridus)

-All images on this site © 2013 Polly Smith-Blackwell.
+All images contained in this site © 2015 Polly Smith-Blackwell.
 All rights reserved.

 No reproduction, distribution or exhibition of copyrighted material.